RaymondKoopmanschap/BEP-Multiple-face-detection-and-tracking-under-occlusion/README.md

 This project was used for my BEP multiple face detection and tracking under occlusion.

+ <font size="6">Summary</font>

 It uses  <a href="https://www.w3schools.com/html/">Openface</a> to get ROIs from raw images using the kincet xbox 360 camera.
 Then it transform the ROIs to 3D points using <a href="https://www.w3schools.com/html/">get_3d_point_from_image_roi_node.cpp</a> and the depth information of the kinect camera.
 This 3D points are x,y,z coordinates with respect to the kinect camera.